manzurola/aligner/README.md

   Aligner<String> aligner = Aligner.levenshtein((s, t) -> s.equals(t);
 ```

 Let's take it a step further and configure our own cost function.
-We will use the AlignerBuilder for this, and reaplce the substituteCost with a char edit ratio, a static utility method supplied via the AlignerUtils class.
+We will use the AlignerBuilder for this, and replace the substituteCost with a char edit ratio, a static utility method supplied via the AlignerUtils class.

 ```
   Aligner<String> aligner = Aligner.<String>builder()